Jacques Cousteau raved about the sea life he discovered in the Sea of Cortez, Mexico, calling it “the world’s richest sea.”

 Strewn with coral reefs, this remote national marine sanctuary teems with parrotfish, bull sharks and the occasional tiger shark too.

-The expedition usually involves a 2+ hour drive, including along a bone-jarring stretch of bumpy sand tracks, then a panga or boat ride from the beach.
+The expedition usually involves a 2-hour scenic drive (including along a bone-jarring stretch of bumpy sand tracks the last 6 miles) to get to Cabo Pulmo, then a panga or boat ride from the beach.

-We enjoyed diving Cabo Pulmo with Manta Scuba Divers; they whisked us out on a fast 38-foot twin-diesel dive boat – the fastest way to reach Cabo Pulmo.
+We enjoyed diving Cabo Pulmo with Manta Scuba Diving.
+They happened to whisk us out on a fast 38-foot twin-diesel dive boat from Cabo.
+(But their all-day Cabo Pulmo dive trips usually involve a van ride to get there.)

 And yes, we spotted many bull sharks along with one tiger shark, which circled and followed us quite closely for a while (making us a teeny bit nervous).